lion-agi/lionagi/README.md

 \* if there are models on providers that have not been configured, you can do so by configuring your own AI providers, and endpoints.

-\*\* Structured Input/Output, Graph based agent system, as well as more advanced propting techniques are undergoing fast interations...
+\*\* Structured Input/Output, Graph based agent system, as well as more advanced prompting techniques are undergoing fast interations...

 ### Why Automating Workflows?